expressjs/expressjs.com/_includes/api/en/4x/express.static.md

 - "allow" - No special treatment for dotfiles.
 - "deny" - Deny a request for a dotfile, respond with `403`, then call `next()`.
 - "ignore" - Act as if the dotfile does not exist, respond with `404`, then call `next()`.

-{% capture dotfiles %}
-When this property is not set and so uses the default value, the behavior is similar to 'ignore', with the exception that files in a directory that begins with a dot are **NOT** ignored.
-This behavior is based on the 1.x version of [serve-static](https://expressjs.com/en/resources/middleware/serve-static.html) middleware.
+- `undefined` - Act as ignore, except that files in a directory that begins with a dot are **NOT** ignored.
-{% endcapture %}

-{% include admonitions/caution.html content=dotfiles %}

 <h5 id='fallthrough'>fallthrough</h5>